The Big Picture…

 Why they might Oppose

-For opposing an innovation we add the physical risk to functional and social risks.
+For opposing an innovation, we add the physical risk to functional and social risks.
 Traditions & Norms are reasons to oppose just like Perceived Image.

 Don’t forget the egg

-This is a fun urban legend of innovation resistance and overcoming it.
+Now we will finish with a fun urban legend of innovation resistance and overcoming it.
 But it makes a nice point to keep in mind.

-Innovation resistance is a key aspect to address to reduce the innovation performance problem.
+Innovation resistance is a crucial aspect to address to reduce the innovation performance problem.
 We can no longer rely on assuming that because innovation has a relative advantage that it will be accepted by users.
 Nor that we just have to address innovation diffusion and adoption.

 We find many examples of where innovation is resisted.
 What we need to do is not abandon those innovations.
 But first, to apply strategies to minimise resistance before launch.
 And second, to apply further strategic moves to manage any resistance that arises after launch.
 Addressing resistance is the topics of my next article [link when done].